 Wed., Sep.
 30, 2020, 11am to Noon

-Participants will be exposed to a common security situation that is typical for naval systems, industrial controls systems, and other infrastructure that is often considered beyond the reach of cyber-attack but is not.
+Participants are exposed to a common security situation that is typical for naval systems, industrial controls systems, and other infrastructure that is often considered beyond the reach of cyber-attack but is not.
 Co-collaborator in this session, Jockel Carter, represents the layman's voice, assisting in clarifying concepts and questions to key sections of Josh's presentation, and how similar issues impact a variety of environments.

 MTUG thanks our volunteer board member Kristen Kucera, who coordinated this event's speakers and topic.

 Joshua Moss, OSCP, GXPN, GWAPT, GPEN, CEH, Sec+

 Lieutenant Junior Grade Josh Moss is a Coast Guard Reserve Cyberspace Operations Officer and former US Cyber Command Operator with over ten years of technical experience in the offensive security domain.
 He leads a team of security experts to secure Coast Guard and National Maritime Transportation System infrastructure.